open-mmlab/mmengine/docs/en/tutorials/hook.md

 [DistSamplerSeedHook](mmengine.hooks.DistSamplerSeedHook) calls the `step` method of the Sampler during distributed training to ensure that the shuffle operation takes effect.

-`DistSamplerSeedHook` is registered to the RUnner by default and has no configurable parameters, so there is no need to configure it.
+`DistSamplerSeedHook` is registered to the Runner by default and has no configurable parameters, so there is no need to configure it.

 ### RuntimeInfoHook